What is a seed library?

-- Squeeze the seed into a jar and add a little water.
+- Squeeze the seeds into a jar and add a little water.

 - Cover the jar with a lid and leave at room temperature for a week or so.
 Yeast will break down the gel sacks, a layer of mold will form on top of the water and good seeds will sink to the bottom.

-Donations of saved seeds are welcome to continue our efforts.
+Donations of saved seeds are always welcome!
 The more seeds in the library, the more others can experience growing their own food.
 Seeds will be accepted if they are properly dried and identified.
 If donating commercial seeds, please be sure that the seeds are non-hybrid and non-Genetically Modified Organism (GMO) seeds.

 Donations to the KDL Seed Library came from: